TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

 -------------------------------

-As a basic example, below is a simple HTML parser that uses the :class:`HTMLParser` class to print out start tags, end tags, and data as they are encountered::
+As a basic example, below is a simple HTML parser that uses the :class:`HTMLParser` kundi to print out start tags, end tags, and data as they are encountered::

-   from html.parser import HTMLParser
+   kutoka html.parser agiza HTMLParser

-   class MyHTMLParser(HTMLParser):
+   kundi MyHTMLParser(HTMLParser):
        def handle_starttag(self, tag, attrs):
            print("Encountered a start tag:", tag)